freeCodeCamp/freeCodeCamp/guide/english/certifications/front-end-libraries/react/create-a-controlled-input/index.md

 }

 ```
-Now your next step will involve creating a input box and trigger it when someone types anything.
+Now your next step will involve creating an input box and trigger it when someone types anything.
 Luckily we have an event called `onChange()` to serve this purpose. <br>
 PS - Here is another way to bind `this` into a function
 ```
 <input onChange = {this.handleChange.bind(this)}/>